jazzido/jazzido/README.md

-My name is **Manuel Aristarán**, a software engineer with more than 20 years of industry experience.
+My name is **Manuel Aristarán**, and I'm a software engineer with more than 20 years of industry experience.

 I also play instruments, and sometimes I make videos that I post to [Instagram](https://www.instagram.com/aristamanu/) and [YouTube](https://www.youtube.com/user/jazzido).